Ummm, can I go out and say, best carrot cake ever?!

 Anyway, carrot cake is a classic.
 Thing is, you guys know that I’m typically all about chocolate cakes.
 I mean, the more chocolate the better!
 DUH.

 I only recently started getting into baking fruity desserts, and while I will not deny that I don’t love them same way as say, something like this chocolate cake, I’m still loving having fun with them, and this cake is no exception.
 Hello, the whipped mascarpone buttercream alone is reason enough to bake this one up.

-The idea of carrot cake has always sounded a bit off to me.
-I love carrots, but I love them roasted or raw, why would I want them in my cake?
-It’s always something I wondered about, but then last year I finally made a carrot cake cheesecake and my view on carrot cake changed forever.
-I finally understood what all the hype was about.
-Not only do the carrots add major moistness to the cake, but the sweet flavor they give off is surprisingly delicious.
+The idea of carrot cake has always sounded a off to me, but then last year I finally made a carrot cake cheesecake and my view on carrot cake changed forever.
+Not only do the carrots add major moistness to the cake, but the sweet flavor they give off is very good.

 This year, I decided to step things up a notch and go all out…after all, I do love a good over the top cake.
 Muahahaha 🙂

 The base layers for this cake are made of vanilla cake, flavored with cinnamon, carrots and tons of sweet shredded coconut.
 The coconut is probably my favorite part.
 It lends a really nice sweet, almost tropical flavor, to the cake that pairs really well with the strawberries in the frosting…which oh my gosh, this buttercream (or frosting, I never really know whether to call it frosting or buttercream, but I like buttercream), my mom says you could top off just about anything with this buttercream and turn it into something so delish.